Surya1231/Codeforces-contest/README.md

   - A platform to make your coding experience better.
   - Category wise contest of codeforces
   - Track your live progress
-  - A speicla section designed for MNIT college
+  - A special section designed for MNIT college
+  - Auto updation of leaderboard

 #### Technologies :-
   - Html